-First COVID-19 “UK Variant” case identified in Wyoming
+First COVID-19 “UK variant” case identified in Wyoming

 Dr. Alexia Harrist, state health officer and state epidemiologist with WDH, said the department is not surprised and expected the variant would be found in Wyoming at some point.

-“It is not unusual for variants to emerge with viruses and that’s been happening during this pandemic with COVID-19,” Harrist said in a news release.
+“It is not unusual for variants to emerge with viruses and that’s been happening during this pandemic with COVID-19,” Harrist said.
 “However, this strain is more transmissible than previous COVID-19 variants and that is a serious concern.”

 Harrist noted the UK variant does not appear to cause illnesses to be more serious.
 “But a variant spreading more easily between people means the number of infections could grow causing more illnesses, hospitalizations and deaths,” she said.
 “That’s something no one wants.”